JCristobal/FrontInvaders/README.md

 **Front Row Conf** - website graphics used in the game

 ### Contributor###
  **J. Cristóbal López Zafra** - collaborate adding reload page and buttons.
-With them will be playable on mobile  [ADAPTATIVE DESING IT´S STILL PENDING]
+With them will be playable on mobile: you can see it in [FrontInvaders-Android repository](https://github.com/JCristobal/FrontInvaders-Android)

  You can play it [here](http://jcristobal.github.io/FrontInvaders/)